Probing general relativistic spin-orbit coupling with gravitational waves from hierarchical triple systems: Detectability

 To estimate the detection probabilities, we define the effective \ac{GSHE} observable volume

-via an integral over source redshift and magnification of the product of comoving differential volume $\dd V_z / \dd z$, detected fraction $P_{\rm det}$~\cite{Chen:2017wpg} and probability of observable \ac{GSHE} in the observer sphere $\dd \Upsilon_{\rm obs} / \dd |\mu|$, both depending on the sources' properties and \ac{SNR}. \cref{fig:observation} shows $V_{\mathcal{G}}$ for quasi-circular, non-spinning $30+30M_\odot$ binary coalescences observed by Cosmic Explorer~\cite{Reitze:2019iox} as a function of the mass of the background \ac{BH} and its distance to the source (see Ref.~\cite[Sec.
-II.E]{GSHE_lensing} for details).
+via an integral over source redshift and magnification of the product of comoving differential volume $\dd V_z / \dd z$, detected fraction $P_{\rm det}$~\citep{Chen:2017wpg} and probability of observable \ac{GSHE} in the observer sphere $\dd \Upsilon_{\rm obs} / \dd |\mu|$, both depending on the sources' properties and \ac{SNR}. \cref{fig:observation} shows $V_{\mathcal{G}}$ for quasi-circular, non-spinning $30+30M_\odot$ binary coalescences observed by Cosmic Explorer~\citep{Reitze:2019iox} as a function of the mass of the background \ac{BH} and its distance to the source (see \cite[Sec.~IV.E]{GSHE_lensing} for details).
 The detection rate is $\dot N_{\rm obs}\approx \mathcal{R} V_{\mathcal{G}}$, where the merger rate $\mathcal{R}(M,r_{\rm src})$ is assumed to be constant.

-Configurations where the \ac{GSHE} is detectable may be realized in dense, dynamical environments, such as globular and nuclear star clusters~\cite{OLeary:2008myb,Martinez:2020lzt,Sedda:2023big}.
-These regions are expected to host a population of stellar- and intermediate-mass \acp{BH}: stellar binaries may then merge close to a more massive object, either by chance or because of its effect on the binary.
-In the most favorable case, $r_{\rm src} \sim 5~R_{s}$ and $M \sim 5 \times 10^4 M_\odot$, next-generation detectors reach an effective volume $\sim 30~{\rm Gpc}^3$.
-Another potential scenario consists of stellar-mass binary \acp{BH} in \acp{AGN}.
-There, \acp{BH} are expected to migrate radially inward due to interactions with the gas and become trapped close to the innermost stable circular orbit of the background \ac{BH}~\cite{Peng:2021vzr} (red region in Fig.~\ref{fig:observation}).
-In this case, the high mass of the background \ac{BH} $\gtrsim 10^7 M_\odot$ severely suppresses the chance of observation by ground detectors.
-Nevertheless, our calculation is conservative in this limit, as our simulations do not resolve well the high $\beta$ regime, which dominates the probabilities for large $M$.
+Configurations where the \ac{GSHE} is detectable may be realized in dense dynamical environments, such as globular and nuclear star clusters~\citep{OLeary:2008myb,Martinez:2020lzt,Sedda:2023big}.
+These regions contain stellar-mass \acp{BH} and may also host intermediate-mass \acp{BH}: stellar-mass binaries may then merge close to a more massive object, either by chance (among the $\sim 10^5$/yr mergers expected by future detectors) or because of its effects on the binary (e.g. if tidal interactions drive the merger as the binary approaches the intermediate-mass \ac{BH}).
+In a favourable case, $r_{\rm src} \sim 5~R_{s}$ and $M \sim 5 \times 10^4 M_\odot$, next-generation detectors reach an effective volume $\sim 30~{\rm Gpc}^3$.
+Another potential scenario consists of stellar-mass binary \acp{BH} in AGNs~\citep{Stone:2016wzz,Secunda:2018kar,Samsing2022}.
+There, \acp{BH} are expected to migrate inward due to interactions with the gas~\citep{Bellovary:2015ifg,Grishin:2023riv} and become trapped close to the innermost stable circular orbit of the background \ac{BH}~\citep{Peng:2021vzr}.
+In this case, the high mass of the background \ac{BH} suppresses the amplitude in the frequency band of ground detectors.
+Nevertheless, Fig.~\ref{fig:observation} shows how Cosmic Explorer alone could detect GSHE in a binary near a $10^7M_\odot$ \ac{BH} at a characteristic distance $V_{\mathcal{G}}^{1/3}\sim 200$ Mpc.
+Our estimate is conservative in this limit because our simulations do not resolve well the high $\beta$ regime, which dominates the probabilities for large $M$.